apache/trafficserver/doc/developer-guide/jsonrpc/jsonrpc-api.en.rst

 Getting the host status
 ~~~~~~~~~~~~~~~~~~~~~~~

 Get the current status of the specified hosts with respect to their use as targets for parent selection.
-This returns the same
+This returns the serialized
-information as the per host stat.
+information for the host.

-Although there is no specialized API that you can call to get a status from a particular host you can work away by pulling the right records.
-For instance, the ``host1``  that we just set up can be easily fetch for a status:

 Request: